 (17 weeks for $153/Dozen Weekly)

 Note: Due to varying feed costs, egg prices are subject to periodic change

-If you would like to get regular information to learn about CSA availability please join our mailing list.
+If you would like to get regular information about CSA availability please join our mailing list.

 Cool Egg Stuff